 If you are seriously injured in an auto accident and can prove that another person is responsible, you are entitled to compensation, known in legal terms as damages.
 There are two types of damages: specific (also called economic) and general (also called noneconomic).
 You can figure out most of your specific damages on your own.
 Tally up your medical bills, lost income and other expenses related to the accident, and that is the amount of purely economic compensation you are due.
 If you have a permanent injury that will need care in the future, or will continue to prevent you from earning a living, you can claim additional economic losses.

 But your general damages, which are not based on tangible monetary losses, are more difficult to calculate.
 General damages are compensation for the negative impact the injury has had on your life and include:

 These items, often mentioned collectively as “pain and suffering,” are very hard to place a price on.
 But factors that increase the amount of a potential award include:

 Without knowing the specifics of your case, it’s impossible to offer an estimate of pain and suffering damages.
 However, an experienced personal injury attorney can assess every aspect of your case and apply his or her knowledge about settlements in similar cases to suggest a range of possible results.

-If you’re wondering what your personal injury case might be worth, speak with an accident attorney at Seigel Law.
-Call us at 201.444.4000 or contact us online to schedule a free consultation.
+If you’re wondering what your personal injury case might be worth, speak with a car accident lawyer at Seigel Law.
+Call us at 201-444-4000 or contact us online to schedule a free consultation.
 We assist injured clients in Bergen County and throughout New Jersey.